avine/bem-flex-grid/README.md

 <div class="bfg bfg--gap">...</div>
 ```

-In this case, the grid is self contained and it's parent element don't need any margin or padding.
+In this case, the grid is self contained and you don't need to add margin (or padding) to the parent node of the `.bfg` block.

-If you prefer to define a main margin (or padding) at the parent element of the grid then use `.bfg--gap-out` modifier.
+But if you prefer to define a main margin (or padding) to the parent node of the `.bfg` block then use `.bfg--gap-out` modifier.

 ```html
 <div style="margin: 1rem">